If you’ve ever had to build Perl or Python runtimes for a Windows OS, you’ve probably had to troubleshoot a number of issues, including:

 - Compilation errors

 And when it comes to installation, there’s the inevitable clash of libraries, PATH errors, manual creation of system/environment variables, and so on.

 While these experiences can be frustrating, they can also be great learning experiences – as long as you’re not on a deadline.
 If you are, the ActiveState Platform can help since it simplifies the building and installation of Perl and Python runtimes by automating much of the complexity.

 The ActiveState Platform is a SaaS platform that’s free to use and provides you with:

 - An on-demand, cloud-based build environment for Windows

 - A curated catalog with hundreds of packages that have been verified as vulnerability-free, well maintained, and appropriate for inclusion in commercial software

-- The ability to either fork our popular, pre-built ActivePerl and ActivePython runtimes, or else create your own custom runtimes tailored to your project’s requirements
+- The ability to either fork our popular, pre-built ActivePerl and ActivePython runtimes, or else create your own custom Python runtimes tailored to your project’s requirements

 - The ability to share your build with others by inviting them.
 Ideal for open source projects and other collaborations.